tpetrychyn/runelite/README.md

 - [wiki-scraper](wiki-scraper/src/main/java/net/runelite/data) - Scrapes the runescape wiki https://oldschool.runescape.wiki for the latest npc data

 ## Building

+Set Codebase(IP Address) at RuneLite.CODEBASE
+Set Modulus(Server Key) at RSBufferMixin

+Build and run as normal after that.

 We have migrated the project to Gradle.
 Information on how to setup and build the project can be found at https://github.com/open-osrs/runelite/wiki/Building-with-IntelliJ-IDEA

 ## Install from Pre-built Binaries